Introduction: DIY - Magnetic Connectors

 Note: I made this magnetic connectors mostly to be used with 18650 Li-ion cells, however, just by varying the size of magnets, these connector can be made for almost any type of batteries that have magnetic terminals.

 So Friends, this here concludes the instructable, stay tuned and SUBSCRIBE to receive regular updates.
-In case, you might have missed watch my video and see how i made these extremely useful magnetic connectors at home.
+In case, you might have missed watch the video and see how i made these extremely useful magnetic connectors at home.